InfinityWork-IT-Solutions/support-system/replit.md

 - SLA tracking with priority queue and breach alerts
 - Email notifications for urgent tickets
 - Quick filters and saved views for efficient ticket management
+- Beautiful animated login page with particle effects and glass-morphism design

 ## User Preferences